(Written in 2014) I never set out to write a blog.

 Blurring the Lines

 I want to live a lifestyle where the daily lines between Work Life Play are impossible to draw.
 I want the rhythms of my life to ebb and flow within this trifecta every day.
-In my old life, my life looked something more like this,
+In my old life, I used to think

 I work from 9 am to 5:30 pm.